PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![perspectivetrnsfrm_img3](https://user-images.githubusercontent.com/25223180/52241242-225d0500-28f9-11e9-86f2-1233a4a11306.PNG)
 As is evident from the above results that the lane lines appear parallel in the warped images thus validating that the perspective transform logic is working as expected.
-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+### 4. Lane-Line pixels identification using Histogram Peak Calculation and Slding Windows Approach followed by fitting the pixels
+###    with a 2nd-order polynomial

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.